 A. Subsection (a) provides that except in emergency situations affecting system reliability, the transmission function employees of the transmission provider must function independently of its marketing and sales employees as the energy affiliates’ employees.
 In those emergency situations where deviations to this rule occur, those deviations must be reported on the appropriate Internet site (OASIS or the Internet) within 24 hours.
 This subsection also stipulates that a transmission provider cannot permit its sales and marketing employees nor employees of its energy affiliates to conduct transmission system operations or reliability functions or have access to the system control center or similar facilities used for transmission operations or reliability functions that differ in any way from the access available to other transmission customers.

 The emergency exception in subsection (a) has never applied to interstate natural gas before and it is unclear why such a provision is needed.
+[DO WE OBJECT?]

 B. Subsection (b) requires the transmission provider to post the names and addresses of its sales and marketing units and energy affiliates on OASIS or the internet site, to post a complete list of facilities shared by the transmission provider and its marketing and sales employees and energy affiliates (including type of facility shared and addresses), and to post comprehensive organizational charts which must be updated within three business days of any change.